 We are exploring how to integrate, layer and work across the above three approaches to bring them into conversation in different ways, depending on the character of each case study.
 This enables us to attend to digital touch as it is being developed and designed, incorporated and imagined in labs, design and artistic practice and, increasingly, how digital touch is taken up or adapted through its use in people’s everyday lives.

 We are also using workshops, exhibitions, and other events to engage with other academics, artists, industry and the public to develop our methods for interrogating digital touch.
 Our frame, methods and partnerships combine to bring together a range of research practices, enhance our engagement with non-linguistic methods, and enable us to develop innovative methodology.

-Jewitt, C., Leder Mackley, K., Atkinson, D. and Price, S. (in press, 2019) Rapid prototyping as a method for social science: researching digital touch.
+Jewitt, C., Leder Mackley, K., Atkinson, D. and Price, S. (2019) Rapid prototyping as a method for social science: researching digital touch.
 In L. Pauwels and D. Mannay (eds.)
-SAGE Handbook of Visual Research Methods, 2nd ed.
+Sage Handbook of Visual Research Methods, 2nd ed.

 Jewitt, C. (2017) A multimodal perspective on touch, communication and learning.
 In F. Serafini, E. Gee (eds.), Remixing Multiliteracies: Theory and Practice from New London to New Times.
 New York: Teachers College Press.

 Jewitt, C. (2017) Towards a multimodal social semiotic agenda for touch.
 In S. Zhao, E. Djonov, A. Bjorkvall and M. Boerils (eds.)
 Advancing Multimodal and Critical Discourse Studies: Interdisciplinary Research.
-Routledge: London. p.
-79-93
+Routledge: London, 79-93.